 - Allow indexing of your pages by search engines where possible.
 Avoid the noindex robots meta tag.

 While the amount of ranking boost provided by implementing TLS is still unclear, we do know that Google can severely penalize unencrypted sites.
 And in January of 2017, Google announced any Chrome browser users would be warned before entering unencrypted websites.
 Since Chrome is the primary browser for over 55% of web traffic, this is something that should not be taken lightly.

 If you fail to include SSL/TLS on your site, not only can your site be demoted in search engine rankings, your users are less likely to make purchases or interact with your webpages.
 According to SSL.com, implementing SSL/TLS securely can lead to dramatic improvement in a website’s conversion rate.
 And in contrast, lacking SSL/TLS protection can have negative effects on conversion rate.

 Integrate TLS on Your Sites Immediately

 In conclusion, SSL/TLS certificates are vital to any website, but especially important to the performance of online stores or eCommerce sites.
-Without encrypting your website, you are leaving yourself susceptible to malicious actors, data breaches, and lost customers.
+Without encrypting your website, you are leaving yourself susceptible to malicious attackers, data breaches, and lost customers.
 Unencrypted websites are much less likely to rank well in search engines, and even less likely convert users into customers.